Yifei-AHU/AERI-PEDES/README.md

 In the meantime, check out our related papers if you are interested:

-🎉【TIFS 2026】 Cross-modal Person Retrieval with One-to-Many Relation Modeling, TIFS 2026, Yifei Deng et al., [[PDF](https://ieeexplore.ieee.org/abstract/document/11503671)]
+🎉【**TIFS 2026**】 Cross-modal Person Retrieval with One-to-Many Relation Modeling, TIFS 2026, Yifei Deng et al., [[PDF](https://ieeexplore.ieee.org/abstract/document/11503671)]

-🎉【ACM MM 2025】 Learning Hierarchical Cross-modal Association with Intra-modal Context for Text-Image Person Retrieval, ACM MM 2025, Yifei Deng et al., [[PDF](https://dl.acm.org/doi/epdf/10.1145/3746027.3754721)]
+🎉【**ACM MM 2025**】 Learning Hierarchical Cross-modal Association with Intra-modal Context for Text-Image Person Retrieval, ACM MM 2025, Yifei Deng et al., [[PDF](https://dl.acm.org/doi/epdf/10.1145/3746027.3754721)]

 This repository includes more than this single paper, but AERI-PEDES and TBAPR are important components released here.